maximbetin/maxim-cicd/README.md

 - `gcloud container clusters get-credentials gke-my-app-vue --zone=europe-west1-d` in order to obtain the credentials to access the cluster.
 - `kubectl get svc/my-app-vue` and see the Exposed IP of the Service `my-app-vue`.

-Using your browser of choice navigate to GKE cluster’s exposed IP on port `80` and if you see the following - Success!
+Using your browser of choice navigate to GKE cluster’s exposed IP on port `80` and if you see the following — Success!

 <p align="center">
   <img src="https://snipboard.io/ALmJwC.jpg">
 </p>

-## 6 Summing up
+## 6 In retrospect

-Thank you for stopping by and having a look.
 This was a very simple example of the use of Google Cloud Build, Google Container Registry and Google Kubernetes Engine to create a CI/CD pipeline.

+I hope that I was helpful, provided some new insight and came a step closer to indoctrinating you into the practice of CI/CD and DevOps — some of the core principles that allows us to break that barrier between Development and Operations teams — beliefs that are still deeply ingrained in many organizations.

-This was one of the most detailed guides I've written (the writing took me longer than the coding) even though I've omitted a lot of information, and also my first Medium post!
-I hope I was of help to someone.
-Don't hesitate in asking me if you have any doubts.
+And with that being said, thank you for stopping by and having a look.
+This was one of the most detailed guides I’ve written (the writing took me longer than the coding) even though I’ve omitted a lot of information, and also my first Medium post!
+Don’t hesitate reaching me out if you have any doubts.
+You can find me out [LinkedIn](https://www.linkedin.com/in/maxim-betin/).
 Have a good day!